 “Success is being the most helpful person you can be to humanity and the people in your life”

-The manager of the customer Joe's team was assigned to come into the prison often and treated everyone as if they were valued employees.
-As Joe’s s kills expanded into marketing, the manager offered Joe a job to step into the moment he released from custody.
+The manager of the customer to which Joe's team was assigned came into the prison often and treated everyone as if they were valued employees.
+As Joe’s skills expanded into marketing, the manager offered Joe a job to step into the moment he released from custody.

 Continually exceeding expectations, Joe now lives on the east coast, is the Director of Business Development, and is on the path to become Vice-President of Operations.
 He learned sign language while in prison and continues to volunteer in his local community, signing for those in hospitals and for deaf children who want to talk to Santa.
 Joe enjoys helping his company prosper and employees succeed both personally and professionally.
 But that is not the only way he defines success.
 “Success is being the most helpful person you can be to humanity and the people in your life, being able to sleep at night without a knot in your stomach, and living a more genuine existence.
 It’s being a better son, good husband, and good father.”
 For Joe, success is being a piece of the beauty of humanity.

 From left: Joe Narkin and his manager Wil Patterson

 Daniel advises all his children to press through issues instead of giving up– just like he did to repair their relationships.

 Daniel Freeman’s work history before incarceration was reforestation, gathering forest products, or any other job where he thought he didn’t have to show up on time or could be his own boss.
 He liked it because he could keep drinking and using drugs.
 When he entered DOC custody, it was his 53rd arrest cycle.
 He had no self-esteem or way to make amends to his kids as he had lost custody of and had no contact with them.
 While at his first DOC housing assignment in a medium facility, he participated in several DOC programs where he learned the only true way to make amends was to change his behavior.